ecosyste-ms/mcp-server/README.md

 ## 📝 **NOTES**

-### **Dependency Type Classification**
-The `classify_dependency` tool was intentionally **not implemented** because it requires project context (analyzing how dependencies are declared and used in a specific project) rather than package-level metadata.
-LLMs should classify dependencies based on:
-- Declaration context (dependencies vs devDependencies)
-- Direct vs transitive relationship
-- Usage patterns in the specific project

 ### **Pending Features**
 - `get_unpatched_vulnerabilities` and `analyze_security_posture` return structured "pending_feature_required" responses
 - These placeholders demonstrate potential enhanced capabilities